Fix OpenClaw Telegram Errors: 401, Silent Bots, and Pairing Failures

 OpenClaw Telegram agents fail for a few common reasons.
 401 errors mean your bot token is wrong or expired. allowFrom issues happen when you mix up usernames and user IDs.
 Your agent stays silent in groups when pairing is not approved or requireMention is misconfigured.
-This guide walks through each problem with actual fix commands.

 Overview